-The Story Behind the Trends - Since 2006 to 2010 there has been a steady increase in Belfast, with a decrease in 2011 and 2012 and fluctuating rates in Castlereagh in respect of children and young people admitted to hospital with a self harm diagnoses.
-Overall in the last year a total of 96 children & young people were admitted with both areas higher than the NI average.
+The Story Behind the Trends - Since 2007 to 2010 there has been a steady increase in Belfast, with a decrease from 2011 onwards.
+Rates have fluctuated in Castlereagh in respect of children and young people admitted to hospital with a self harm diagnoses.
+Overall in the last year a total of 109 children & young people were admitted with both areas higher than the NI average.